truher/frc-test/cv1/safety.md

 For the [Cree XP-E2 LEDs](https://cree-led.com/media/documents/XLampXPE2.pdf) we have in mind to use, the radiant flux is specified at 350mA, between 350 and 675 mW, depending on color.
-The correction for maximum continuous current (1 amp) is about 275%, i.e. the output is close to linear with current, the 350&ndash;675 mW output might be 1000&ndash;2000mW.
+The correction for maximum continuous current (1 amp) is about 275%, i.e. the output is close to linear with current, the 350&ndash;675 mW output might be 1000&ndash;2000 mW.
 The [overdriving guidance](https://cree-led.com/media/documents/XLampPulsedCurrent.pdf)
 says that the luminous efficiency at 2.5X maximum current is something like 60% of the 1X maximum; extrapolating, we can estimate that the efficiency at 3X is half the 1X efficiency.
 Increased forward voltage is one of the drivers of the drop in efficiency; extrapolating